-Cathedral Ceiling and Flat Roof
+Cathedral Ceiling

-The thermal boundary for a cathedral ceiling and a flat roof is the roof deck, so the area of the roofs attached to the attic are used.
+The thermal boundary for a cathedral ceiling is the roof deck, so the area of the roofs attached to the attic are used.

 In HPXML v2 a single Roof can be referenced by the Attic and the area of that roof is used.